F-Plugins/f-plugins.github.io/docs/plugins/stats-system.md

 **[Buy on Imperial Plugins](https://imperialplugins.com/Unturned/Products/Stats-System)**

-**Adds Player Stats and Rankings to your server** **Tracking of player stats such as Kills, Deaths, Accurracy, Kills Deaths Ratio and more**
+**Adds Player Stats and Rankings to your server** **Tracking of player stats such as Kills, Deaths, Accuracy, Kills Deaths Ratio and more**

 **Optional customizable and localizable UI**